 Here are some simple tips from financial advisors that can help you control your money better.

 Before diving into the dollars and cents, many financial experts advise starting with something a bit more introspective.
 To Stephen Caplan, CSLP®, of Neponset Valley Financial Partners, everything starts with reflection and understanding.

 “My number one personal finance tip is always this: understand what money is.
 Money is a tool that can be leveraged to live the life you want,” Caplan said.
 “The key is for each person to really think about what is important to them and to align their financial habits with their specific goals.”

 Caplan added some concrete advice – track your spending diligently and avoid credit card debt – but everything revolves around setting and sticking to your own financial priorities.

 Jenna Biancavilla, a financial advisor and the owner of Pearl Capital Management, says understanding your financial priorities helps everything else fall into place.
-Once you’ve established what’s worth spending money on, bad spending habits will naturally fall away.
+Once you’ve established what’s worth spending money on, bad habits will naturally disappear.